 The Good can’t cause evil, nor does it neglect evil

 Evil exists as a negative

 We must first address why there is evil in the world when the Good extends to all beings.
 This is because evil cannot be understood as a thing with a positive existence, i.e., something with the qualities of Being, Life, or Mind.
 For this, let us suppose that there are spirits that are truly evil by nature:

 - If they have their power from the Gods, they cannot be evil, as the Gods only produce Good.

 - If they have their power from elsewhere, the Gods do not make all things.
 If they do not make all things, then either they wish to and cannot, or they can and do not wish to.

-But since the Gods are good, we can see that neither of these options are consistent with the idea of the Gods if there truly are spirits that are truly evil by nature.
+But since the Gods are good, we can see that neither of these options is consistent with the idea of the Gods if there truly are spirits that are truly evil by nature.

 Even at the most basic level, an apparently evil spirit still desires the Good inasmuch as it desires existence, and will do whatever is necessary to maintain that existence.
 Certainly, evil spirits are evil, but they are not evil by nature.
 It’s impossible for them to be evil by nature because they exist, have Being, and therefore must come from the Good.
 Yet the Good cannot create evil.
 Thus we may conclude that spirits that seem evil merely fall from their participation of the Good, however not completely; otherwise, they would simply cease to exist due to absolute evil not having ousia (Being).